Vera, Texas

 Vera is an unincorporated community in Knox County, Texas, United States.
 It lies on U.S. Highway 82 in the east-central portion of the county near the Baylor County line, and had an estimated population of 50 in 2000.

 History

 Vera was originally known as White Flat; its name was changed to Vera in 1890 to avoid conflict with a post office elsewhere in Texas.
 G. W. Ballard, the first postmaster of the community, named the community Vera after Vera Kellogg, the daughter of an early settler of the community.
-Vera's economy became based on cotton production around 1900, and the community gained a cotton gin in 1902.
+Vera's economy became based on cotton production circa 1900, and the community gained a cotton gin in 1902.
 Vera had a school until 1960, when it merged with schools in Benjamin and Seymour.
-The community's population was 276 in 1990, but this figure fell to 50 by 2000.
+The community's population was 276 in 1990, but this figure declined to 50 by 2000.